 Next was the highlight to the damage.
 For this I mixed a tiny bit of White (VJ) to some of the Sons of Horus (Forgeworld) air brush paint.
 This has then been applied to the lower edge of the battle damage, leaving both the chrome and black above it.
 This should give the impression that the light is catching the edge of the damage, again, adding a little bit of 3D to a flat surface.
 There’s three shots here to show you the front, outside and rear of the foot, so you can get the full picture.

-Over the explosion point, I tried to get all the lines of Black Shade so that they were aiming to a central point just down left of where the plate finished, as though something had blown up as it strolled past (heroically, obviously).
-With Black Shade, you can get it looking darker by applying additional layers, but you will have to wait for each layer to dry before adding another, or you’ll end up with gap and a pretty hideous mess.
+Over the explosion point, I tried to get all the lines of Nuln Oil so that they were aiming to a central point just down left of where the plate finished, as though something had blown up as it strolled past – heroically, obviously.
+You can darken the area further by applying additional layers, but you will have to wait for each layer to dry before adding another, or you’ll end up with gap and a pretty hideous mess.
 ALWAYS leave each layer to dry.

 And that, is how I do quick and easy battle damage on my miniatures.
-You can get it looking a lot better if you’re really going for it on a miniature, and also by adding different shading/highlights to all the colours, but for a miniature that’s going to be on the table a lot, that’ll do for me.
+You can get it looking a lot better if you take your time and add different shading/highlights to all the colours, but for a miniature that’s going to be on the table a lot I’m happy enough to do it this way.